OpenSuSE Man Pages

 already exist, and return its value.
 If varName contains an open

-parenthesis and ends with a close parenthesis, then it refers to an
+parenthesis and ends with a close parenthesis, then it refers to an ar-

-the name of the array, and the characters between the parentheses are
+name of the array, and the characters between the parentheses are the

 If varName includes namespace qualifiers (in the array name if it

-refers to an array element), or if varName is unqualified (does not
+refers to an array element), or if varName is unqualified (does not in-

-the rules described under NAME RESOLUTION in the namespace manual page.
+rules described under NAME RESOLUTION in the namespace manual page.

 If a procedure is active and varName is unqualified, then varName